-2017 will mark the fourth year of the annual CHASS Australia Prizes.
-The Australia Prizes honour distinguished achievements by Australians working, studying, or training in the Humanities, Arts and Social Sciences (HASS) sectors, including academics, practitioners, philanthropists, policy makers, and students.
+2018 will mark the fifth year of the annual CHASS Australia Prizes.
+The Australia Prizes honour distinguished achievements by Australians working, studying, or training in the Humanities, Arts and Social Sciences (HASS) sectors, including academics, researchers, practitioners, philanthropists, policy makers, and students.

 Nominations have now opened for four prizes.
-Two prizes are sponsored by Routledge (cash prize of $3,500 each): one for a non-fiction book/e-book that enriches Australian cultural and intellectual life, the second for ‘Distinctive Work’- an exceptional artistic performance, exhibition, film, television show, play, composition or practical contribution to arts policy.
-The third prize (cash prize of $2,000) is sponsored by Future Leaders for a ‘Future Leader’, an individual under 30 years of age who is demonstrating leadership skill and potential in the arts, humanities and social sciences.
-The Co-Op has sponsored the fourth prize ($500 voucher) for a student essay, exhibition, performance or project in any HASS area.
+Two prizes are being sponsored by Routledge (cash prize of $3,500 each): one for a non-fiction book/e-book that enriches Australian cultural and intellectual life, the second for ‘Distinctive Work’- an exceptional artistic performance, exhibition, film, television show, play, composition or practical contribution to policy.
+The third prize (cash prize of $2,000) is being sponsored by Future Leaders for a ‘Future Leader’, an individual under 30 years of age who is demonstrating leadership skill and potential in HASS.
+CHASS is sponsoring the fourth prize (cash prize of $500) for a student essay, exhibition, performance or project in any HASS area.

 Nominating is simple

 Follow these 5 simple steps to nominate yourself, a colleague, friend, or a member of the community:

 Fill out the online application form or click here to download the nomination form

 Upload the nominated work to the online form or choose the option to send us the application via post.
 Click SUBMIT

 Wait for our email!
 We will contact you within 2-4 working days after receiving your complete application, including all material sent by regular mail

 If sending via regular mail, don't forget to send us five copies each of your application form, the nominated work (including books) and any supporting materials (i.e. reviews, programs, impact assessments) to the address provided below